 HOW DOES THE RECIPIENT PICK UP THE FUNDS?

-If the recipient is a First Security Bank cusotmer, they will receive an email or a text message communicating the transfer has been sent, with the 'note' you entered with the transaction.
-The funds will be deposted into their account.
-If the recipient is off-network (not a First Security Bank customer or not on the NYCE debit network), $end P2P will provide a link to the $end P2P screen where the recipient will be prompted to enter their debit card number, expiration date, CVV and billing address to receive the funds transfer.
-Funds can also be received through the recipient’s PayPal or Venmo account by selecting one of those options as well.
+The recipient will receive an email or a text message with a link to pick up the funds.
+Next, $end P2P will prompt the recipient to enter their debit card number, expiration date, CVV and billing address to receive the funds transfer.
+Funds can also be received through the recipient’s PayPal or Venmo account by selecting one of those options.

 CAN A TRANSFER BE CANCELED?

 Yes, you can cancel a transfer through the $end P2P page before your recipient retrieves the transfer.
 Simply click on the transaction from the Transfer Activity section to bring up the details and then click Delete Transfer.
-NOTE: Once a First Security account holder has accepted their first transfer, and entered their debit card information, any future transfer submitted will transfer immediately.
+NOTE: A First Security account holder or NYCE network recipient will receive their transfer immediately and therefore does not offer an opportunity to cancel.

 WILL THE RECIPIENT BE ABLE TO SEE THE SENDER’S PERSONAL INFORMATION (ACCOUNT NUMBER, BALANCE, ETC.)?